AndrewSeldon/dragonsworn/docs/index.md

 The Dragonsworn span the spectrum of opinions related to homosexuality (et al) in general.
 But most Dragonsworn don't take issue with LGBTQIA+ people (they are fans of the *Wheel of Time*, after all), but rather take exception to their perception that the sexuality of characters has been changed from the books, or that Amazon showrunner Rafe "**Raginor**" Judkin's sociopolitical leanings has been the cause of such changes.

 For example, the idea that Moiraine Damodred and Siuan Sanche had a physically romantic relationship, while not in direct contradiction with the books, is not explicitly supported by them.
-But more importantly, the idea that they had a decades-long love affaivery much ***is*** in direct contradiction with the books, which explicitly state that >!they dreamed of marrying princes as novices!
+But more importantly, the idea that they had a decades-long love affair very much ***is*** in direct contradiction with the books, which explicitly state that they dreamed of marrying princes as novices!
 Indeed, in the course of the story, ***both*** women ultimately fell in love with and married men.

 Dragonsworn also take issue with the [flippant tweet by Raginor](https://mobile.twitter.com/rafejudkins/status/1144966494087987200) implying that changing the sexuality of a character is an appropriate and necessary response to the real-world behavior of some *Wheel of Time* fans.